maiaiia/uni-lecture-notes/Sem II/OOP/Exam Models.md

     cout << a3.get() << ' '; //5
     cout << a4.get() << ' '; //8

-    //crash because of double delete + memory leak due to a3=a1 assignment    return 0;
+    //crash because of double delete
+    //memory leak due to a3=a1 assignment
+    return 0;
 } //output is 5 0 5 8
 ```